II) Links in the Automobile-Catalog

 Note 1: The PerfectPower database is structured as follows:

-- Each car is identified very precisely by its full name (make + model), its power, its type of gearbox (M = Manual or A = Automatic followed by the number of gears), and its years of production (1st year - last year).
-Plus a fifth optional information: its sales market (EUR = Europe, N-A = North America, AUS = Australia for the most common) when the car is not sold worldwide or when it has different characteristics depending on the region of the globe.
+- Each car is identified very precisely by its full name (make + model), its power (with its standard), its type of gearbox (M = Manual or A = Automatic followed by the number of gears), and its years of production (1st year - last year).
+Plus a fifth optional information: its sales market (EUR = Europe, N-A = North America, FRA = France, USA = ...
+USA, JAP = Japan, AUS = Australia for the most common) when the car is not sold worldwide or when it has different characteristics depending on the region of the globe.

-- Each car has not only the 8 basic data necessary for power measurements, but also indicative additional data whose number may increase over time.
+- Each car not only has the 8 basic data (in red) to enter in PerfectPower, but also indicative additional data (in blue) whose number may increase over time.

 Note 2: If your car is not in the PerfectPower database, refer to the most comprehensive automotive database in the world to date, both by the number of cars it contains (hundreds of thousands!), and by the number of technical data for each car: